hazelcast/hazelcast-cpp-client/README.md

 3. If the above check fails, Hazelcast will use the registered Global hz_serializer if one exists.

-If all the above fails, then `exception::HazelcastSerializationException` is thrown.
+If all the above fails, then `exception::hazelcast_serialization` is thrown.

 ## 4.1.
 IdentifiedDataSerializable Serialization